 The Principal is the contact point for parents if they wish to report an allegation of reportable conduct against an employee.
+If the allegation involves the Principal, it is reported to the Chairperson of the Board.

 2. What is reportable conduct?